Steven Kwan Preview, Player Props: Guardians vs. Blue Jays

 Steven Kwan At The Plate

-- Kwan leads Cleveland with a slugging percentage of .379, fueled by 39 extra-base hits.
+- Kwan leads Cleveland in slugging percentage (.378) thanks to 39 extra-base hits.

-- Among the qualifying batters in MLB play, he ranks 43rd in batting average, 47th in on-base percentage, and 119th in slugging.
+- Among qualifying hitters in MLB action, he ranks 45th in batting average, 49th in on-base percentage, and 119th in slugging.

-- Kwan has an RBI in 30 of 125 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- In 23.8% of his games this year, Kwan has had at least one RBI.
+He's picked up more than one in 6.3% and driven in three or more of his team's runs in three contests.

+- He has scored in 48.4% of his games this year, with two or more runs scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.